kaarun007/WeatherSim/README.md

 The  weather simulator is designed as a micro service using spring-boot.
 The applicaiton is designed as a highly configuratble one. the configurations are kept in the application.properties file.
 - The supported configurations are:
   - Locations and positions
-  - The weather model (climatic conditions and envirnments factors) The model configuration is build based on the climatic conditions and each climatic condition would have the predified environments like temperature, pressure, humidity.
+  - The weather model (climatic conditions and envirnments factors).
+The model configuration is build based on the climatic conditions and each climatic condition would have the predified environments like temperature, pressure, humidity.
 Currently the applicaiton supports three climatic conditions like sunny, rain and snow and this can be extended for more climatic conditions.
 We can add more locaitons,position.
 The simulator also has a mode configuration.If the mode is 'mixed' then the the mixed climatic conditions are generated.
 There is also possible to generate "mono" climatic condition but that can be handled as a futher enhacement.